rosselli/design-patterns-implemented.concepts/patterns/behavioral/specification/readme.md

 # Specification

-+ Builds a clear **specification of business rules, where objects can be checked against**.
++ It builds a clear **specification of business rules, where objects can be checked against**.

 ## Recipe